Jojo144/django_app_ynh/README.md

 ## Assumptions

-The code in the repository of your application is supposed to be organised as follow:
+The code in the repository of your application is supposed to contain:

   - requirements.txt
-  - DjangoProjectName/settings_local.py
   - DjangoProjectName/settings_local.py

 ## Under the hood